ABOUT THE REPORTAbout the reporting process

 • a review of the previously reported issues,

-• an analysis of key impact indicators, GRI indicators and PSE's own indicators,
+• an analysis of key impact indicators, GRI indicators, and PSE’s in-house indicators,

-• a review of documents defining the challenges for business in the context of sustainable development (Sustainable Development Objectives),
+• a review of documents defining challenges for business in the context of sustainable development (Sustainable Development Goals),

-The analysis of our strategic documents and internal consultations with the representatives of the PSE’s organisational units made it possible to identify PSE’s stakeholder groups.
+The analysis of our strategic documents and internal consultations with representatives of PSE’s organisational units made it possible to identify PSE’s stakeholder groups.

-A key step in the reporting process is the social dialog that PSE periodically conducts with its stakeholders based on the AA1000SES standard.
+A key step in the reporting process is the social dialogue that PSE periodically conducts with its stakeholders based on the AA1000SES standard.

 The issues raised in the report were identified in an external survey conducted in 2023.
 As part of the survey, we ensured that all stakeholder groups can delegate their agents, inviting a wide range of key representatives of national and international entities.